An Improved Fit to the Density Distribution in Supersonic Isothermal Turbulence

-Finally, and most importantly, it does not account for the fact that $M_{\rm V}$ and the relative strength of compressive and solenoidal driving are not the only two parameters that determine the density distribution.
+Finally, and most importantly, it ignores the fact that $M_{\rm V}$ and the compressive fraction are not the only parameters that set the density distribution.

-As demonstrated in \cite{Paper2}, when compressive driving is significant, the correlation time of driving accelerations $\tau_{\rm a},$ also plays a critical role.
+As demonstrated in \cite{Paper2}, when compressive driving is significant, the correlation time of driving accelerations, $\tau_{\rm a},$ also plays a critical role.
 This is because if $\tau_{\rm a}$ is comparable to the eddy turnover time, $\tau_{\rm e}$, sustained expansions produce large, low-density voids, while these voids are suppressed when $\tau_{\rm a} \ll \tau_{\rm e}$.
-Together these findings suggest that the density structure of supersonic turbulence cannot be captured by eq.\ (\ref{eq:standardfit}).
+Together, these findings show that the density structure of supersonic turbulence cannot be captured by eq.\ (\ref{eq:standardfit}).

-In this work, we have attempted to address this issue by conducting a suite of simulations spanning a wide parameter space of Mach numbers, driving mechanisms, and driving correlation times.
+In this work, we address this issue by conducting a suite of simulations spanning a wide parameter space of Mach numbers, driving mechanisms, and driving correlation times.
 Our key findings are as follows: \begin{itemize}